WANT TO GET INVOLVED?

 We often need people to help with hair (and sometimes make-up, too).
 Up, down, curly ringlets or sometimes, a dragged through a hedge backwards look!
 We try to get each member of the cast looking appropriate for the period of the production and the action that character is involved in to make the whole theatre experience as professional as possible.

 Every production requires props.
 We hire the big stuff, like furniture, usually, but it costs money.
 Sometimes, theatre group members lend costume jewellery or bags, etc, but sometimes we need a custom-made piece.
 Where we can, we try to produce props to a good standard to look convincing for the production and last the duration.
 It can be anything from a vegetable-covered apron (where a casserole has exploded!), to 'leaded', stained glass windows or distressed boxes for a period feel...

 Set building can be fairly physical.
-It involves some carpentry skills and a lot of lifting, shifting and carrying things about to make the sets that deck the stage for each production.
+It involves some carpentry skills and a lot of lifting, shifting and carrying things about to make the sets that dress the stage for each production.

 When a production is on we need people with good organisational skills to make sure the right people are on stage at the right time with the right props, etc!
 Generally, we have one or two people responsible for all of this backstage activity - a stage manager and an assistant stage manager.
 It can be physical, involving the lifting of furniture for scene changes, etc, with an emphasis on being fairly quick as well!

 If this appeals to you, contact the director of the next play to volunteer and maybe come along to get a feel for what's involved.